 - Sunflower seeds

-As mentioned, the second part of your homework is to prepare and roast some vegetables that we will use throughout the week starting Monday.
-The author notes that each recipe will take less than 20 minutes to prepare if you roast the vegetables ahead of time, so spending less than an hour Sunday evening will be worth it.
+In the BuzzFeed Trader Joe's Challenge, each recipe will take less than 20 minutes to prepare if you roast the vegetables ahead of time.
+So spending less than an hour on a Sunday evening will be worth it.

 Check out these instructions for roasting the vegetables for the week ahead.
 While the photos in the post look like the vegetables are seasoned, there was nothing in the instructions about this, so I roasted my vegetables without any oil or seasoning.
 Note that the sweet potatoes will only be partially cooked during this step.